Covered walkways into all buildings bring the outside in and offer a convenience for getting around the Center’s campus.

 Both lodging options have large airy lounges and spacious outdoor terraces for casual relaxation.
 The public areas offer small-group meeting quarters, a big screen TV and a fireplace setting with windows overlooking a lazy river and all that nature has to offer.

 Apartments, condos and private chalets offer an exclusive opportunity to dine in our premier dining room or create your own feast in a full-service kitchen outfitted with all the conveniences of home, including a stove, microwave and full-size refrigerator.
 These residences also offer space for more intimate gatherings, such as a living room, dining room, and 1-2 bedrooms and bathrooms.

 The Old Lodge offers themed log cabin quarters with the Hongore Bay Beach just outside your doorstep.
 The beach extends about 200 yards into the lake with its sandy bottom.
 This picturesque timber lodge was originally the “Up North” retreat of Detroit advertising executive Lou Maxon.
 Lucille Ball and Desi Arnaz spent their honeymoon in the rustic lodge.
 More than 15,000 tons of stone were used in the building.

 The Old Lodge is used for meetings, receptions and housing.
 The community areas feature covered porches, al fresco dining opportunities, a fireplace, alcoves for playing nostalgic games of cribbage, cards and board games.
 During winter months guests can enjoy the comforts of the Old Lodge.
-During your winter stay a complimentary continental breakfast will be served at the Old Lodge.

 The Hilltop/Upper Lodge features more modern furnishings and consists of six chalets and a classroom overlooking Black Lake.
 It’s a center of activity and can be rented with sleeping rooms and conference center for smaller meetings.
 It also provides additional housing for all groups using the Center.